If you need more livable space for peace of mind,

 We do the work on your behalf, so you don’t have to.

 We are your construction broker.
 That means multiple estimates.
 Do not lock yourself out of options by signing with one builder (or his sales person) too soon – check all possible ADU options that will work on your property and select the best fit.
 Browse existing models or create new – in your backyard.
 See our growing ADU portfolio here.

-Learn more about backyard homes at our events:
+Learn more about backyard homes:

 As restrictions on our lives are thankfully beginning to ease, many of us are wondering which, of all the many changes brought to our daily lives by the Covid-19 pandemic, may be here for good.
 Will we continue to work from home, at least part-time?
 Do we actually prefer taking exercise at home rather than in a communal gym?
 Would our elderly family members, who stayed with us so we could care for them better during the pandemic, like to live with us more permanently?

 If any of these lifestyle changes do in fact become the new normal for us, then an Accessory Dwelling Unit (or ADU for short) might be just what we need.
 So, what is an ADU and what can they offer us?

 Also known as in-law units or in-law apartments, these are fully functioning independent, living spaces built on the same land as your main home.
 They might be a converted basement or attic, a detached separate structure like a converted garage or a new-build small cottage.
 What they have in common is that they are secondary units to an existing property and they use the same utilities as the main home.
 Their size can typically vary from 600 to 1200 square feet.
 Although they have their own entrance, they are legally part of the same property as the main home and can’t be bought or sold separately.